-The Bachelor of Science in Nursing (BSN) degree program is a RN-to-BSN program designed to provide learners with the education that prepares them to practice within complex healthcare systems.
+The Bachelor of Science in Nursing (BSN) is a CCNE accredited degree completion program designed to provide learners with the education that prepares them to practice within complex healthcare systems.
 It advances their training to assume the roles of provider of care, manager and coordinator of care and a member of a profession while integrating their knowledge and skills into their professional nursing practice.
 This degree completion program offers a well-rounded education in theoretical and evidence-based practice and research, informatics, health promotion through the lifespan, leadership, ethics and policy, pathopharmacology and physical assessment, and community health.

 - Credits required: 120